 Mezzanine Floor Design

-Your mezzanine floor design will be dictated by its purpose: whether it will be accessed on foot, by handling equipment or vehicles, whether it will house just desks and chairs or heavy machinery, or whether it will be permanently occupied during working hours or just used for storage.
+Mezzanine floors are dictated by their purpose: whether it will be accessed on foot, by handling equipment or vehicles, whether it will house just desks and chairs or heavy machinery, or whether it will be permanently occupied during working hours, or simply just used for storage.

 Probably the most critical area of designing a mezzanine floor is the floor loading itself.
-This will dictate the specification of the floor itself, the supporting structure and whether the floor below will need to be reinforced.
+This will dictate the specification of the mezzanine floor, the supporting structure and whether the floor below will need to be reinforced.

-Whilst this information will have a major impact on the specifications, so too will other aspects.
+Whilst this information will have a major impact on the specifications & plans, so too will other aspects.
 If the mezzanine flooring is for vehicle storage, for example, will they drive on and off via. lifts or ramps?

 The amount of room required for your chosen entry and exit method will determine how much floor area is left for the actual storage, so planning is crucial.

 The same applies for pedestrian entry and access.
 If the mezzanine is to be partitioned, will there need to be separate stairs?
 And will you need separate lifts to satisfy the requirements of the DDA (Disability Discrimination Act)?

 Perhaps your mezzanine floor design will be part of a multi-level storage solution.
 Will conveyors pass through the mezzanine floor from ground level or should you allow for gravity chutes at the edges of the floor?